 Drizzle with olive oil, sprinkle a pinch of salt and add the wine.

 Nestle the sausages on top.
-I only cooked 3, but I wish I had done 4!
+(Pictured: I only had 3 sausages.)

 Cover lightly with foil or a lid and bake in a 425° oven for about a half an hour.
 I "baked" mine outside on my grill!